-- Fall 2006: The City installed a 5-foot wide concrete path through the woods with funding from a Community Development Block Grant. - April 2007: Wildflowers in the middle of Tenhave paths were moved to cement walkway edge of Arboretum - April 2008 Eagle Scout Project: Buckthorn removal - May 2008: the Nature Society planted native Michigan wildflowers and woody plants along the paved path with a grant from the Wildflower Association of Michigan. - September 2008: Arboretum Service Project Buckthorn removal - November, 2009: Buckthorn removal & 7 species of native savanna plants were seeded in 3 openings. - Winter 2009/10: RONS Board members plan & design the first three native plant community gardens - Oak Savanna, MI Tree collection, & Wet Prairie Rain Garden. - April 2010: 5 woodland and 10 meadow natives donated from Nature Society members included blue phlox. - May & September, 2010: 10 native trees planted and Oak Savanna area weeded & prepared for planting. - May & October, 2010: over 200 wildflowers donated to RONS Arboretum by Southeast Michigan Wild Ones members & native gardeners planted. - Summer 2010: The City of Royal Oak installed a spigot to use to water plants in the arboretum. - September 2010: Eagle Scout cuts buckthorn, honeysuckle, tags trees & improves trails. - October 2010: Installed 50 native plants - November, 2010: 25 Volunteers from Wild Ones and SOCWA cut 1 acre of mature & sapling buckthorn, 3 apply herbicide, & 2 spread a mix of Oak savanna wildflower seed. - April 2011: Dug out area for rain garden & installed plants in that garden - May 2011: Built some new trails & lined with logs as part of an Eagle Scout project - May 2011: Planted 11 native trees, 14 native shrubs & over 100 native wildflowers - June 2011: Added 100 Oak Openings wildflowers & 10 woody plants - July 2011: Planted 25 sunflowers, a few Aralia & a couple of shrubs - September 2011: Planted 15 native trees & shrubs, and sowed prairie & savanna species' seed - October 2011: Installed 200 plants donated from Oakland Wildflower Farm - November 2011: Removed Buckthorn - November 2011: A shed to keep our equipment & supplies was installed next to the northeast corner of the Senior Center Building. - November 2011: Woodchips were add to the trails as part of an Eagle Scout project - May 2012: Native wildflower planting - November 2013: Two benches were installed in the meadow area as part of an Eagle Scout Project - October 2015: Cleared out the remaining buckthorn from the meadow to Lexington, west of the cement sidewalk. - November 2015: Birdfeeder was installed in the meadow area - September & October 2016: Six inches of woodchips were laid down on the trails
+- Fall 2006: The City installed a 5-foot-wide concrete path through the woods with funding from a Community Development Block Grant. - April 2007: Wildflowers in the middle of Tenhave paths were moved to cement walkway edge of Arboretum - April 2008 Eagle Scout Project: Buckthorn removal - May 2008: the Nature Society planted native Michigan wildflowers and woody plants along the paved path with a grant from the Wildflower Association of Michigan. - September 2008: Arboretum Service Project Buckthorn removal - November 2009: Buckthorn removal & 7 species of native savanna plants were seeded in 3 openings. - Winter 2009/10: RONS Board members plan & design the first three native plant community gardens - Oak Savanna, MI Tree collection, & Wet Prairie Rain Garden. - April 2010: 5 woodland and 10 meadow natives donated from Nature Society members included blue phlox. - May & September 2010: 10 native trees planted, and Oak Savanna area weeded & prepared for planting. - May & October 2010: over 200 wildflowers donated to RONS Arboretum by Southeast Michigan Wild Ones members & native gardeners planted. - Summer 2010: The City of Royal Oak installed a spigot to use to water plants in the arboretum. - September 2010: Eagle Scout cuts buckthorn, honeysuckle, tags trees & improves trails. - October 2010: Installed 50 native plants - November 2010: 25 Volunteers from Wild Ones and SOCWA cut 1 acre of mature & sapling buckthorn, 3 apply herbicide, & 2 spread a mix of Oak savanna wildflower seed. - April 2011: Dug out area for rain garden & installed plants in that garden - May 2011: Built some new trails & lined with logs as part of an Eagle Scout project - May 2011: Planted 11 native trees, 14 native shrubs & over 100 native wildflowers - June 2011: Added 100 Oak Openings wildflowers & 10 woody plants - July 2011: Planted 25 sunflowers, a few Aralia & a couple of shrubs - September 2011: Planted 15 native trees & shrubs, and sowed prairie & savanna species' seed - October 2011: Installed 200 plants donated from Oakland Wildflower Farm - November 2011: Removed Buckthorn - November 2011: A shed to keep our equipment & supplies was installed next to the northeast corner of the Senior Center Building. - November 2011: Woodchips were added to the trails as part of an Eagle Scout project - May 2012: Native wildflower planting - November 2013: Two benches were installed in the meadow area as part of an Eagle Scout Project - October 2015: Cleared out the remaining buckthorn from the meadow to Lexington, west of the cement sidewalk. - November 2015: Birdfeeder was installed in the meadow area - September & October 2016: Six inches of woodchips were laid down on the trails - Beginning in December 2016, the bird feeder located in the meadow area was filled up about every two weeks and continued to do so up thru March.

-- Beginning in December 2016, the bird feeder located in the meadow area was filled up about every two weeks and continued to do so up thru March. - May 2017: Troop 1627 Eagle Scout Project lead by James Richards, created & lined mushroom garden trail with logs, put up trail signs, planted 12 native tree saplings in different areas of the arboretum, put up protective wire around them. - October 2017: Ten yards of wood chips were added to the Mushroom Garden trail.
+- May 2017: Troop 1627 Eagle Scout Project lead by James Richards, created & lined mushroom garden trail with logs, put up trail signs, planted 12 native tree saplings in different areas of the arboretum, put up protective wire around them. - October 2017: Ten yards of wood chips were added to the Mushroom Garden trail.
 Seven native trees were planted in different areas.
-Two bird houses on metal poles were also installed.
+Two bird houses on metal poles were also installed. - May 2020: Trees added include 3 Smooth Sumac; 2 Pumpkin Ash; 2 Black Ash; 2 Peachleaf Willows; 2 Tamarack; 1 Balsam Poplar; 1 Black Willow; 1 Choke Cherry; 1 White Cedar - July 2021: Rebuilt rain garden located near the northeast corner of the Senior Center.